Deep Vein Thrombosis (DVT) Compensation Claims

 A

-If you are suspected of suffering from DVT it is common for your GP to recommend a specialised blood test called a D-dimer test.
+If you are suspected of having DVT it is common for your GP to recommend a specialised blood test called a D-dimer test.
 This test identifies pieces of blood clots that are loose in your bloodstream after breaking down.

 Q